All Tutorials/Skyscraper Pattern

 Understanding the Concept

-The other positions are in different columns.
+The other two positions are in different columns — these are the "tops" of the skyscraper.

 Examples